 Most often investors assess country risk through both country and sovereign risk ratings, which are provided by private rating agencies, as well as multilateral institutions.
 By taking multiple quantitative and qualitative factors into account, these agencies issue credit and investment ratings for each country.
-The following sections detail Panama's country risk ratings
+The following sections detail Panama's country risk ratings and analyses.

-Investment Rating
+3 Investment Rating